-The French Finance Law for 2018 sets out the list of deductible debts (in particular, expenditure on the acquisition of taxable property or real estate rights and shares, in proportion to the value of taxable real estate assets) and provides for a deduction cap for large heritage assets.
-The Finance Act 2018 also lays down special deduction rules for "in fine" loans designed to take account of theoretical amortization.
+The French law sets out the list of deductible debts (in particular, expenditure on the acquisition of taxable property or real estate rights and shares, in proportion to the value of taxable real estate assets) and provides for a deduction cap for large heritage assets.
+The Finance Law for 2024 specified that, for the purposes of valuing real estate company shares, no account should be taken of debts that are not related to a taxable real estate asset.
+French law also lays down special deduction rules for "in fine" loans designed to take account of theoretical amortization.
 An anti-abuse clause is also provided for the deduction of intra-group loans limiting the deduction of the debt, except in the event that the borrower is able to justify the normal nature of the loan terms and conditions (i.e. on an arm's length basis), in particular compliance with due dates, the amount and the actual effectiveness of repayments.